MicroFocus/swagger-ui/README.md

 ## Using this module in Spring Boot

-[Here](https://github.com/CAFapi/caf-swagger) is an example of how this swagger-ui can be used in a Spring Boot application :
 1. Add the module as a `runtime` dependency.
 2. Include a resource file called **microfocus-config.js** with the swagger configuration overrides, similar to the one [here](./src/main/resources/microfocus-config.js).
 Make sure to overide the "url" param to point to your swagger contract.